sandman-92/unittest-extension/README.md

 # unittest-extension
-extensions to the unittes python module
+extensions to the unittest python module